The Ice Storm

 The night of the ice storm he lay untouched

-by sleep, alone in the guest room.
+by sleep, alone in the spare room.
 All night

 long the forest shattered, tree by tree, much

-as if exploding, tree by tree, fierce bright
+as if exploding, limb by limb — fierce bright

-of massive things pounding the earth, and then
+of massive things falling to earth, and then

 silence, just the low thunder of the blood